-The University of North Texas at Dallas prohibits sexual assault, dating violence, and domestic violence (collectively called relationship violence), sexual exploitation, sexual harassment, sexual misconduct, stalking, and retaliation.
+UNT Dallas prohibits sexual assault, dating violence, and domestic violence (collectively called relationship violence), sexual exploitation, sexual harassment, sexual misconduct, stalking, and retaliation.
 UNT Dallas policies define what these terms mean for the purpose of determining if a person violated university policy.
 The definitions from the relevant policies are listed below.
-For the purpose of these definitions, a Respondent means an individual or organization identified as possibly having engaged in conduct prohibited under university policy regardless of whether a formal complaint is made.
-A Complainant means an individual who may have been the subject of conduct prohibited under university policy regardless of whether the individual reports the conduct.
+For these definitions, a Respondent means an individual or organization identified as possibly having engaged in conduct prohibited under UNT Dallas policy regardless of whether a formal complaint is made.
+A Complainant means an individual who may have been the subject of conduct prohibited under UNT Dallas policy regardless of whether the individual reports the conduct.